-It is possible to make an application and pay a fee to obtain a tax residency certificate issued by the MOF to confirm a company's residence in the UAE, and to qualify for the benefits that may accrue to it in another tax jurisdiction with which a double tax treaty has been signed.
+It is possible to make an application and pay a fee to obtain a tax residency certificate issued by the Federal Tax Authority to confirm a company's residence in the UAE, and to qualify for the benefits that may accrue to it in another tax jurisdiction with which a double tax treaty has been signed.

 iv Taxation on receipt

 As noted previously, the UAE is essentially a tax-free jurisdiction, and most businesses are not taxed at all.
 Companies falling into the small list of exceptions (foreign banks, foreign petroleum companies and courier companies) are not subject to taxation on receipt.